 This blog was originally created for an ACRL preconference: Action Research: How to easily incorporate evidence-based librarianship into your professional practice for the ALA Annual Conference 2011 in New Orleans.
 Parts of the blog were updated when it was used for a preconference, Action Research: Using Data to Change, Invigorate, and Inspire your Work, at the CARL Conference 2012.
+This blog was updated again the October of 2013 for a lightning talk entitled Small Data Assessment and Action Research presented at the lauc-b conference, Making it Count: Opportunities and Challenges for Library Assessment, held in 2013.

 Click here to see Virginia’s blog, Grass Roots Visual Literacy.